 Tonk Fah cursed, pulling Vivenna into a small alleyway at the back of the garden.

-“What’s going on?” she asked, heart thumping, feeling breathless.
+“What’s going on?” she asked, heart thumping.

-“Raid of some sort,” Tonk Fah said.
+“Raid,” Tonk Fah said.
 “Shouldn’t be too dangerous, unless. . . .”

-Screaming started, and blades sounded, clashing against blades.
-He paused, looking grim, and Vivenna glanced backward.
-The men from the slum lords groups, feeling trapped, had engaged the lifeless.
+Screaming started, and blades sounded, metal clashing against metal.
+Tonk Fah paused, looking grim, and Vivenna glanced backward.
+The men from the slum lords’ groups, feeling trapped, had engaged the Lifeless.

 Vivenna felt a sense of horror, watching the terrible, grey faced men wade amongst the swords and daggers, ignoring wounds.
 The creatures pulled out their weapons and began to attack.
+Men yelled, falling, bloody.

 Denth moved over to defend the mouth of Vivenna’s alleyway.
 She didn’t know where Jewels had gone.

-“Aw, hell,” Tonk Fah said, shoving her in front of him.
+“Aw, Colors,” Tonk Fah said, shoving her in front of him.
 “Fools decided to resist.
 Now we’re in trouble.”

-“But how did they find us!” she asked, anxious as he pushed her further down the alleyway.
+“But how did they find us!” she asked.

 “Don’t know,” he said.
 “Don’t care.
 Might be after you.
 Might just be after those slum lords.
 I hope we never find out.
 Keep moving!”

 Vivenna obeyed, rushing down the dark alleyway, trying to keep from tripping on her long dress.
 It proved very impractical to run in, and Tonk Fah kept shooing her forward, looking back anxiously.
-She heard grunts and yells echoing, and a glance over her shoulder showed Denth fighting with something.
+She heard grunts and echoing yells, and a glance over her shoulder showed Denth fighting with something back at the mouth of the alleyway.

 Vivenna and Tonk Fah burst out of the alleyway.
 There, standing in the street waiting, was a group of five Lifeless.
-Vivenna pulled to a halt, and Tonk Fah cursed when he saw what had made her pause.
+Vivenna lurched to a halt, and Tonk Fah cursed.

 The Lifeless stood, as if stone, their expressions eerily grim in the waning light.
 Tonk Fah glanced backward, obviously decided that Denth wasn’t going to be arriving anytime soon, then resignedly held his hands up.
 “I can’t take five on my own, princess,” he whispered.
-“Not Lifeless.”
+“Not Lifeless.
+We’ll have to let them arrest us.”

 Vivenna slowly held her hands up as well.